 Water is the common prerequisite for all earthly life, and trees are no exception.
 While trees do a pretty good job of taking care of themselves, it is sometimes necessary to provide them with supplemental water.
-This is especially true of trees living in parched environments.
+It is especially true of trees living in parched environments.

 However, while providing water correctly can invigorate a tree, improper application can lead to oxygen-deprived roots and accelerate the rate of decay.
 Accordingly, it is important to learn the proper way to water trees, and understand the methods that will help you maintain suitable soil moisture for extended periods of time.